-=95° Cheese Biscuits

-Sardines Sardines

-SPECIALS

-Lucky Apple

-MOP & GLO Floor Cleaner
+MOP & GLO Floor Cleaner 32 oz.
+CT

-Carpet now with one of over 1500 carpets to choose from.
-All quotes include installation at BROWN FURNITURE CO.

-where you will find "Everything for your Home, " 5-tfc
+where you will find "Everything for your Home."
+5-tfc

 NOTICE OF

 REWARD

 I am offering

 \$500 Reward

-for apprehension and conviction of guilty parties to every theft of livestock in Crockett County - except that no officer of Crockett County may claim the re-
+for apprehension and conviction of guilty parties to every theft of livestock in Crockett County - except that no officer of Crockett 1972.
+County may claim the re-

-Billy Mills Sheriff, Crockett Co.
+Billy Mills Sheriff, Crockett Cc.